Let's see what pineapples have to offer to your permaculture design, and how other parts of your design can look after the needs of the pineapples.

 The outside rows increase in diameter, which is good, because pineapples are forever multiplying and I never know where to put them all anyway.
 This way I can plant more and more without running around looking for new places for them.

-Leaves from the tree, spent flowers etc. drop down and mulch and feed the pineapples, and in my extreme climate the pineapples love that bit of shade the tree offers.
+Leaves from the tree, spent flowers etc. drop down and mulch and feed the pineapples and sweet potatoes, and in my extreme climate the pineapples love that bit of shade the tree offers.

 Other leaves and stuff get caught in the barrier and feed the pineapples and the tree as they break down.
 The pineapple barrier is on the edge of the crown and outwards a bit, exactly where the trees feeder roots are.